yashodhank/actor-facebook-scraper/README.md

 ## Usage

-If you want to run the actor on the Apify platform, you need to have at least a proxy so that Facebook doesn't block you.
-Since it uses Puppeteer, the minimum memory for running is 4096 MB.
+If you want to run the actor on the Apify platform, you need to have at least some Apify proxy group so that Facebook doesn't block you.
+Since it uses Puppeteer, the minimum memory for running is 2048 MB.

-## Expected Consumption

-One page and posts take around 5-7 minutes for the default amount of information (3 posts, 15 comments) to be generated, also depends on the proxy type used (`RESIDENTIAL` vs `DATACENTER`), block rate, retries, memory and CPU provided.

-Usually, more concurrency is not better, while 5-10 concurrent tasks can finish each around 30s-60s, a 20 concurrency can take up to 300s each.
-You can limit your concurrency by setting the `MAX_CONCURRENCY` environment variable on your actor.

-A 2048MB actor takes an average `0.015` CU for each page on default settings.
-More "input page URLs" means more memory needed to scrape all pages.

-**WARNING**: Don't use a limit too high for `maxPosts` as you can lose everything due to out of memory, or it may never finish.
-While scrolling the page, the partial content is kept in memory until the scrolling finishes.

-Take into account the need for proxies that are included in the costs.

 ## Input